NicholaiStaalung/Mindy/README.md

 Clone or fork the repo

 ### 1st step
-Organize a (n x m) numpy array of explanatory variables as input data (vertical rows and horizontal columns) and a (n x 1) numpy array of response variable as output data
+Organize a (n x m) numpy array of explanatory variables as input data (vertical rows and horizontal columns) and a (n x 1) numpy array as response variable with output data

 Example
 ```